Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Quantization of Poisson--Lie groups

-In this section we introduce the main object of this book, q-W--algebras.
-We start by defining the relevant Poisson--Lie groups and their quantizations.
+In this section we introduce Poisson--Lie groups and their quantizations required for defining q-W--algebras.
+These results are well known in the case of the standard bialgebra structure and we only briefly outline the proofs of the statements in this section.
 We consider algebras defined over the ring $\mathcal{B}$ since later in our construction the restricted specialization of the quantum group $U_h^s(\g)$ defined over $\mathcal{B}$ will play the key role.